 Halloween parties typically include costumes, candy and games.
-If you're hosting a Halloween party for youngsters, you can tailor games and activities to the ages of your guests.
+If you're hosting a kids' Halloween party, you can tailor games and activities to the ages of your guests.
 Games for 10-year-olds should provide fun and entertainment and can even incorporate an element of surprise without being scary or gory, as that might be too much for the children.
 You want to create an enjoyable party for the kids, not give them nightmares.

 Give each child a small pumpkin, as round as possible, to use as a bowling ball, and set up ten empty plastic soda bottles as the pins for informal pumpkin bowling.
 When the kids are done playing with the pumpkins, they can draw faces on them for adults to carve for them and take home as party favors.